jsr6720/jsr6720.github.io/_posts/2018-09-01-the-48-laws-of-power.md

 ## My Review 5/5

 This book contains the hard truths of the habits and mannerism of people who don't play nice.
-Full of excerpts from history, antiqued and modern, you'd be a fool to not know these tricks.<br/><br/>Great read.
+Full of excerpts from history, antiqued and modern, you'd be a fool to not know these tricks.

+Great read.

 ### Date Read
 2018/09/01